Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Hierarchy of Reduced Lagrangian Models

-We note that as more of the physics informed SPH based structure is added into the learning algorithm, the learned models become more interpretable; i.e. the learned parameters are associated with actual physical quantities.
-Furthermore, when DNS data is used in training, the equation of state used in Eqs. \ref{eq:phys_wab} and \ref{eq:phys} is $P(\rho; c, \gamma, p_0) = c^2 \rho^{\gamma} + p_0$, to be consistent with the DNS formulation used, where the background pressure term $p_0$ is added as a correction for SPH (the pressure gradient term in the SPH framework is not invariant to changes in this background pressure term).
-Otherwise if SPH data is used than the standard equation of state as described in Section \ref{sec:sph_append} is used.
+Let us emphasize that, as more of the SPH based structure is added into the learning algorithm, the learned models become more interpretable; i.e. the learned parameters are associated with the actual physical quantities.